 Hours: Average 40-50 hours a week, 5 days on, 2 days off

 Application Closing Date: Open until filled

 Directing of all aspects of wilderness courses including logistics, staff supervision, participants, risk management situations, and a positive group culture.

 Oversee the safe delivery of wilderness courses- with an emphasis on multicultural leadership, ranging in length from 8 to 22 days.

-Work with the Logistics Coordinator, Operations Director and Program Manager to ensure all staff have the equipment, tools and knowledge needed to be successful.
+Work within a leadership team of 5 people to ensure all staff and students have the equipment, tools and knowledge needed to be successful.

-Be part of a leadership team that oversees the professional development of up to 75 paid staff and a small team of volunteers Critical Success Factors:
+Be part of a leadership team that oversees the professional development of up to 75 paid staff and a small team of volunteers.

 Ability to mentor staff in backcountry skills, including backpacking, rock climbing, and mountaineering.

 A relationship focused educator who can build strong rapport with students and staff, foster positive group development, create structure and draw learning from experiential activities.

 Energy and enthusiasm for working with all youth.